 Topsoil a Dirty Topic

 Topsoil became a dirty subject for conservationists arguing to retain 4" of topsoil after new development construction and developers who say it's simply too expensive.
 Reasons for the topsoil restoration are to help increase water infiltration into the soil, to prevent runoff and erosion, to retain healthy soil and to lessen the degradation of water quality.
 Topsoil retention will aid the homebuyers in their efforts to establish landscaping on their lots – grass, trees and gardens.
-The Iowa Department of Natural Resources has begun taking comments about the rule.
 Check the issues page for more information.

 Home construction.
 Photo credit: USDA NRCS, Lynn Betts